morganwalkup/godot-figma-importer/README.md

 + <ins>**It is**</ins> a project to enable a jump-start on UI design and build within the Godot Engine.
 + <ins>**It is not**</ins> a program that will automatically build a functional app from Figma.

+## Compatibility
+The importer does not support vectors/polygons/stars/arrows, but it will add a frame in it's place.
+To use these types of images you will need to export them separately and place them manually within Godot.

 ## Exporting from Figma
 ### Data Export
 Exporting the necessary data from figma requires this plugin: https://github.com/yagudaev/figma-to-json